Galectin-3: Clinical significance

-Early Neurodevelopment
+Early neurodevelopment

-In early murine embryogenesis, Galectin-3 is known to be expressed in the trophectoderm, notochord, and embryonic macrophages, but its functions in neurodevelopment remain unclear.
-Details as to how Galectin-3 regulates murine neurogenesis continue to evolve.
-In the subventricular zone (SVZ), Galectin-3 was shown to be important for neuroblast migration, acting possibly through an EGFR-based mechanism.
+In early murine embryogenesis, galectin-3 is known to be expressed in the trophectoderm, notochord, and embryonic macrophages, but its functions in neurodevelopment remain unclear.
+Details as to how galectin-3 regulates murine neurogenesis continue to evolve.
+In the subventricular zone (SVZ), galectin-3 was shown to be important for neuroblast migration, acting possibly through an EGFR-based mechanism.
 Galectin-3 has also been implicated in gliogenesis.
-In the postnatal ventricular subventricular zone (V-SVZ), Galectin-3 expression was shown to be necessary for optimal gliogenesis, as reduced expression of Galectin-3 led to a reduction in gliogenesis.
+In the postnatal ventricular subventricular zone (V-SVZ), galectin-3 expression was shown to be necessary for optimal gliogenesis, as reduced expression of galectin-3 led to a reduction in gliogenesis.

 Galectin-3 expression levels also affect glia subpopulations differently.
-Increasing Galectin-3 expression suppressed oligodendrogenesis and induced astrogenesis by virtue of BMP signaling.
+Increasing galectin-3 expression suppressed oligodendrogenesis and induced astrogenesis by virtue of BMP signaling.
 Galectin-3 binds BMPR1α and increases BMP signaling in the V-SVZ.
 Galectin-3 also binds to β-catenin, an important component of adherens junctions, potentially linking its activity to Wnt signaling pathways.
-Knockdown of Galectin-3 increases Wnt signaling in the postnatal SVZ, furthering support for its potential involvement as a regulator or component of these pathways.
+Knockdown of galectin-3 increases Wnt signaling in the postnatal SVZ, furthering support for its potential involvement as a regulator or component of these pathways.

 Galectin-3 expression has also been reported in stem cell niches of human and murine embryonic brain tissue, and has recently been revealed to play a role in the process of gyrification in the brain.
-Galectin-3 is necessary to establish apical-basal polarity (ABP) in human embryonic stem cells (hESCs) during neural differentiation, and Galectin-3 inhibition disrupts the apical distribution of junctional complex proteins in vitro.
-In fetal brains of female mice treated with Galectin-3 inhibitors, the integrity of tight junctions in the ventricular zone (VZ) was lost, leading to early delamination of neural stem cells and increased vertical divisions.
+Galectin-3 is necessary to establish apical-basal polarity (ABP) in human embryonic stem cells (hESCs) during neural differentiation, and galectin-3 inhibition disrupts the apical distribution of junctional complex proteins in vitro.
+In fetal brains of female mice treated with galectin-3 inhibitors, the integrity of tight junctions in the ventricular zone (VZ) was lost, leading to early delamination of neural stem cells and increased vertical divisions.
 Unlike humans, the cerebral cortex of lower mammalian species such as mice do not have cortical folds (see gyri and sulci), but instead have lissencephalic cortices (smooth brain).
-Recently, it was reported that both pharmacological inhibition and genetic deletion of Galectin-3 caused sulci to appear in the developing mouse cerebral cortex.
+Recently, it was reported that both pharmacological inhibition and genetic deletion of galectin-3 caused sulci to appear in the developing mouse cerebral cortex.

-Brain Injury & Stroke
+Brain injury and stroke

-Reactive glia are known to express Galectin-3 in response to injury in the brain.
+Reactive glia are known to express galectin-3 in response to injury in the brain.
 Galectin-3 is reported as generally pro-inflammatory, and regulates angiogenesis and chemokine expression in models of stroke and disease.
-In mice, modified citrus pectin was shown to prevent blood-brain barrier disruption in subarachnoid hemorrhage by inhibiting Galectin-3.
-It has also been shown that Galectin-3 is necessary for vascular endothelial growth factor (VEGF)–dependent angiogenesis following mid cerebral artery occlusion stroke in mice.
+In mice, modified citrus pectin was shown to prevent blood-brain barrier disruption in subarachnoid hemorrhage by inhibiting galectin-3.
+It has also been shown that galectin-3 is necessary for vascular endothelial growth factor (VEGF)–dependent angiogenesis following mid cerebral artery occlusion stroke in mice.